rikosintie/CookBook/Aruba/Procurve/Alias.md

 **show spanning-tree root-history vlan $1**

-I troubleshooting an intermittent network issue.
+I was troubleshooting an intermittent network issue.
 It felt like a spanning tree problem.

 I ran the alias `t-span-root 60` and the history made it obvious that there was a spanning tree issue happening: